 U.S. Assistance to Belarus

-U.S. Government assistance to Belarus focuses on expanding democratic rights and fundamental freedoms and promoting a market economy by strengthening the private sector and stimulating entrepreneurship.
+U.S. assistance to Belarus focuses on expanding democratic rights and fundamental freedoms and promoting a market economy by strengthening the private sector and stimulating entrepreneurship.

 Bilateral Economic Relations

 Belarusian authorities are reluctant to undertake systemic economic reforms necessary to create a market-based economy, with seventy percent of the economy still under government control.
 Belarus’ opaque legal and regulatory systems and rule of law deficiencies create a challenging business environment.

 Belarus is a member of international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Eurasian Economic Union, International Monetary Fund, and World Bank.
 Belarus also is an observer to the World Trade Organization.

 Principal embassy officials are listed in the Department’s Key Officers List.

 Belarus maintains an embassy in the United States at 1619 New Hampshire Ave., NW, Washington, DC 20009 (tel.
 202-986-1604).

 More information about Belarus is available from the Department of State and other sources, some of which are listed here:

 U.S. Census Bureau Foreign Trade Statistics